ilikerobots/hcz-jekyll-blog/_posts/2016-12-26-developing-angular2-dart-asset-services.md

   Map<String, SafeHtml> contents = <String, SafeHtml>{};
 ```

 And now we're ready.
-Out article HTML is rendered in its proper place.
+Article HTML is rendered in its proper place.

 ![Screenshot of kitten reader app](/assets/developing-angular2-dart-asset-services/Screenshot_kittens_rendered_html.png)

+# Conclusion

 We've now delegated provision of article HTML content to an abstracted injectable service.
 But our placeholder content is too simple and doesn't exercise the app very well.
-In Part 2, we'll implement much more capable `ContentService`s, demonstrating how easy Angular2 makes swapping alternative service implementations.
+In Part 2, we'll implement much more capable `ContentService`, demonstrating how easy Angular2 makes swapping alternative service implementations.

 # Source